 Once again, failure to deliver quality content is overshadowed by introducing a topic of diversion; think HD Radio's "better than CD" and "stations between the stations" promises.
 This time, it's "should we call it podcasting?"
 Does it matter?

 Call it Swedish Meatballs.
 Just make sure it's audio that's worth the time to listen.

 Like in the days of HD Radio when trade publications were running stories how the industry would be filling new stations with "compelling" content, we are again seeing words written that podcasting will save radio because it allows for more content.

-Compare what radio calls podcasts with the definition when Googling the term: A digital audio file made available on the Internet for downloading to a computer or portable media player, typically available as a series, new installments of which can be received by subscribers automatically (my bold).
+Compare what radio calls podcasts with the definition when Googling the term: A digital audio file made available on the Internet for downloading to a computer or portable media player, typically available as a series, new installments of which can be received by Receivers automatically (my bold).